-Under MiFID II, it is mandatory for firms to record all telephone calls and electronic communications that might result in a transaction – regardless of whether the transaction is actually completed.
+MiFID II states that it is mandatory for firms to record all telephone calls and electronic communications that might result in a transaction.
+This must be done regardless of whether or not the transaction is actually completed.

-All communications regarding transactions will need to be stored for a minimum of five years – a substantial increase from the current period of six months.
-If requested by an NCA (National Competent Authority), the communications may need to be kept for up to seven years.
+All communications regarding transactions will need to be stored for a minimum of 5 years – a substantial increase from the current period of 6 months.
+They must be held on record for up to 7 years If requested by an NCA (National Competent Authority).
 Records should be made available to clients on request.

 A crucial part of the MiFID II record keeping requirements is that the records cannot be manipulated or altered.
 Since the data relating to trade and communications is so sensitive, it must be stored in WORM (write once, read many) format, which is considered to be fully tamper-proof.

-- Communication, including phone calls, faxes, messages, emails or physical mail
+- All communications.
+These include phone calls, faxes, messages, emails and physical mail.

-- Documentation, including research, minutes of meetings, sales or marketing communications
+- Documentation.
+This includes research, minutes of meetings, sales and marketing communications.

-With the eflow product, all data storage fully conforms to the standards of WORM, meaning that sensitive information is fully secure for your firm and your clients.
+eflow ensures that all data storage fully conforms to the standards of WORM (Write Once Read Many).
+This means that sensitive information will be kept fully secure for your staff members and clients.